-When you marry late like myself you have no option on whom to marry than to take anyone that comes your way, regardless of the age gap and number of wives already married by the man.
+When you marry late like myself you have no option on whom to marry than to take anyone that comes your way, regardless to marry than to take anyone that comes your way, regardless of the age gap and number of wives already married by the man.
+I was 38 years of age before I met my husband who man.
 I was 38 years of age before I met my husband who proposed to marry me.
-So it was not important to me whether it is polygamous home or not (Classroom school teacher, Christian, aged 50 years).
+So it was not important to me whether it proposed to marry me.
+So it was not important to me whether it polygamous home or not (Classroom school teacher, Christian, aged 50 years).